mhshuvoit/Landing-Page-with-html-css-bootstrap/README.md

 It lives at https://psd-to-html-mhs.netlify.app

-A simple html, css, bootstrap page.
+A simple html, css, bootstrap landing page.